RAZOR WIRE - Serbia

 2020 featured in Staying Home Together, photographic book by Exhibit Around - dotART and F-Stop Magazine

-2023 'Effective reporting on migration' workshop, E3J - European Excellence Exchange in Journalism, selected for a funded place
+2023 'Effective reporting on migration' workshop, E3J - European Excellence Exchange in Journalism, funded place

 2022 Women Photojournalists of Washington, Scholarship for WPOW annual seminar and portfolio reviews

-2022 Arts for Justice Residency (Granada, Spain) by Ulex Project, selected for a funded place
+2022 Arts for Justice Residency (Granada, Spain) by Ulex Project, funded place

 IT IS INCREDIBLY QUIET HERE